 Shortest Trip To Earth is a space, rogue-like, strategy game developed by Interactive Fate.
 It makes its full release August 15th on Steam and Humble Bundle.
-The Humble Bundle link is a referral.
-I get a small commission if you purchase the game through it.
 This review was conducted by Joseph Pugh.

 It is impossible not to compare Shortest Trip to Earth and FTL.
 If I didn’t already know better, I’d assume the game was a direct sequel to FTL upon first glance.
 However, it’s more of an inspiration or spiritual sibling.
 Like FTL, Shortest Trip to Earth is a roguelike, space strategy game.
 You move along a non-linear path laden with random encounters and ship battles.
 On one difficulty setting, you can pause time while you select your actions, while a harder setting simply slows it down.